extcode/cart/Documentation/Changelog/9.0/Breaking-437-RefactorAllowedCountriesTypoScriptConfiguration.rst

 Templates (Partials)
 --------------------

-Use `settings.countries.options` instead of `settings.allowedCountries` in the partial.
+Use `settings.countries.options` instead of `settings.allowedCountries` in the partial, and add both `optionLabelField="label"` and `optionValueField="code"` to the country selectors.

 .. index:: TypoScript, Template, Frontend